 Transformation happens with a shift

-All of the diversity, equity, and inclusion specialists interviewed for this article agreed that this moment feels distinct, and that we could be on the precipice of real change.
+All of the diversity, equity, and inclusion specialists interviewed for this article agreed that the current movement against racism and injustice feels distinct, and that we could be on the precipice of real change.

 “I just feel like this is a paradigm shift that we’re going through right now, trying to transition our workplaces to places of work that are equal to all.
 That’s what everyone is asking.
 Whether you are someone who has a disability, whether you’re trans, whether you’re Black, whether you’re Hispanic, everyone wants to be treated fairly,” Hamilton says.